encryptogroup/MultiCent/ARTIFACT-EVALUATION.md

 #### Experiment 2: WAN Benchmarks
 Appendix C also contains WAN benchmarks for pi_M, comparing to the LAN benchmarks, to attest that the prior scalability results also generalize to slower networks, being slowed down by some factor due to lower network performance.
-In particular, it also demonstrates that we too outperform the reference protocol from Asharov et al. in the WAN setting.
 This is connected to Fig. 21 and Table 8 in the paper.

 The following assumes that the LAN benchmarks from Experiment 1 were already done and the generated benchmark data kept as it is also used here.